 2001: Ray Bourque's last Stanley Cup Playoff goal is one for the record books.

-The 40-year-old defenseman becomes the oldest player in NHL history to score a goal in the Stanley Cup Final when he scores 31 seconds into the third period of the Colorado Avalanche's 3-1 victory against the New Jersey Devils in Game 3 at Continental Airlines Arena.
-Bourque's 41st and final NHL playoff goal, a shot past goaltender Martin Brodeur after a faceoff win by Joe Sakic, breaks a 1-1 tie.
+The 40-year-old defenseman becomes the oldest player in NHL history to score a goal in the Cup Final when he scores 31 seconds into the third period of the Colorado Avalanche's 3-1 victory against the New Jersey Devils in Game 3 at Continental Airlines Arena in East Rutherford, New Jersey.
+Bourque's 41st and final Stanley Cup Playoff goal, a shot past goalie Martin Brodeur after a faceoff win by Joe Sakic, breaks a 1-1 tie.

 "For me, I can probably say it's my biggest goal," said Bourque, who's in his second season with Colorado after more than 20 years with the Boston Bruins.